 The bill amends the existing law regulating the payment of wages and fringe benefits to employees in Michigan, specifically focusing on the process for filing complaints regarding violations of this act.
-Key changes include the extension of the time frame for employees to file a complaint from within a certain period after the violation to "not later than 12 months after the alleged violation."
-Additionally, the bill mandates that the department provide bilingual complaint forms in areas with significant non-English-speaking employee populations.
-It also clarifies the timeline for the department to notify the employer and investigate the claim, requiring notification within a reasonable time after a complaint is filed and specifying that the department must inform both parties within 90 days if the dispute cannot be resolved informally.
+Key changes include extending the time frame for employees to file a complaint from within a certain period after the violation to "not later than 12 months after the alleged violation."
+Additionally, the bill mandates that the Department of Labor provide bilingual complaint forms in areas with significant non-English-speaking employee populations.
+It also specifies that the department must notify both the employer and employee within a reasonable time after a complaint is filed and outlines the process for reviewing the department's determination.

 Statutes affected: House Introduced Bill: 408.481